 1 The Department of Conservation and Natural Resources' greenhouse gas emissions inventory responsibility was established by SB 422 of the 2007 Legislative Session.

 2 State of Nevada Climate Initiative: Our Strategy.
-Nevada Department of Conservation and Natural Resources. [accessed 2020 Dec 23]. https://climateaction.nv.gov/our-strategy/
+Nevada Department of Conservation and Natural Resources and Nevada Governor's Office of Energy. [accessed 2022 Nov 18]. https://climateaction.nv.gov/our-strategy/